sphinx-labs/chugsplash-foundry/docs/import-openzeppelin.md

 }
 ```

-Make sure that you update the `chugsplashFilePath` variable with your ChugSplash file name.
+Make sure that you update the `chugsplashFilePath` variable to be the path from the project root to your ChugSplash file.

 Then, run this script using the command:
 ```bash